Job order contracting

 At least 90% of the total dollar amount of the job order contract must be performed by subcontractors.
 The University’s current job order contractors are Centennial Contractors Enterprises, Inc., and Brown and Root Industrial Services.
 The contact for Centennial is Quinn Dolan (253-912-1910) and the contact for Brown and Root is Daniel Croasmun (832- 503-6292).

-The Small Works Roster is used for soliciting bids, without public advertisement, from contractors on public works construction projects valued between $45,000 (for a single trade) or $90,000 (for multiple trades) and $350,000.
+The Small Works Roster is used for soliciting bids from Washington State licensed contractors on public works construction projects valued between $45,000 (for a single trade) or $90,000 (for multiple trades) and $350,000.
+Small works projects are not publicly advertised; notices about Small Works bid opportunities are sent to all contractors on the roster.

 These projects will be located within existing, occupied portions of the UWMC, HMC and other facilities with work occurring adjacent to critical care and research facilities and supporting spaces.
 The Roster will be used for projects with an estimated construction cost of $5 million or less.
-Two roster groups have been established - Group A and Group B. Group A work will consist of projects containing life-critical elements, e.g. oncology suites, operating rooms, procedure rooms, biosafety lab 3, etc. Group B work will consist of all other critical medical and specialized medical research facilities projects.
+Two roster groups have been established - Group A and Group B. Group “A” roster work shall consist of projects containing life-critical elements, e.g. oncology suites, operating rooms, etc. Group “B” roster work shall consist of all other work inside critical care and lab areas.

 Firms interested in placement on the roster must submit their Statement of Qualifications in response to the Request for Qualifications which is accessible at the link below.
 Statements of Qualifications will be accepted at any time and will be evaluated as described in the Request for Qualifications.